3. Significant accounting policies

 Cash and cash equivalents exclude restricted cash, which is presented in the line other non-current assets in the statement of financial position.

 (ii) Financial liabilities

 Financial liabilities are initially measured either at fair value or at their transaction price.
 Subsequent to initial recognition, financial liabilities are measured at amortized cost.

-Financial liabilities mainly comprise trade and other liabilities.
+Financial liabilities mainly comprise trade and other liabilities and contingent consideration liabilities.